 The mystique of the car was encapsulated perfectly in one of the most famous advertising lines of all time – David Ogilvy’s classic headline “At 60 miles an hour the loudest noise in this Rolls-Royce comes from the electric clock.”
 Not only was it a classic headline (here’s a copy of an entire advertisement using the headline, revolutionary in its day for the amount of detailed copy included), but it was the truth.
 Indeed, there’s a likely urban legend of a new Rolls-Royce owner who called the dealership to complain.
 The car wouldn’t start, he said.
-He had turned the ignition on and pressed the starter, but nothing happened.
+He had turned the ignition on and pressed the starter (this was back in the day when the “ignition key” did nothing more than turn on the electrics, there was a separate “starter button” to activate the starter motor), but nothing happened.
 “Sir”, said the person at the dealership.
 “You are mistaken.
 The car did start, you simply can’t hear it.”

 Rolls-Royce Aircraft Engines

-Rolls-Royce diversified into aircraft engines when WW1 broke out in 1914, and indeed, I had the surprising honor and pleasure of meeting one of the key designers of the Merlin engine – the engine which powered the Spitfire and Hurricane fighters and Lancaster bombers in WW2 (and built under license in the US by Packard for P.51 fighters); the man had retired to New Zealand and with his wife, NZ’s first ever lady racing car driver, operated a car garage/workshop that looked more like a hospital operating room than the typical dark dank greasy space that was more common back in the early 1970s.
+Rolls-Royce diversified into aircraft engines when WW1 broke out in 1914, and indeed, I had the surprising honor and pleasure of meeting one of the key designers of the Merlin engine (Lionel Archer) – the engine which powered the Spitfire and Hurricane fighters and Lancaster bombers in WW2 (and built under license in the US by Packard for P.51 fighters).
+He had retired to New Zealand and with his wife, NZ’s first ever lady racing car driver (Sybil Lupp), operated a car garage/workshop that looked more like a hospital operating room than the typical dark dank greasy space that was more common back in the early 1970s.

 For many years, I’d always look at the engine cowlings when boarding a plane, or out the window, and if I saw an RR on them, I’d relax delightedly, knowing that whatever the plane was, it was equipped with the finest engines man could make.